brndnmtthws/mlb-nginx-http2/README.md

 This is a technology demo of HTTP/2 with marathon-lb, vhosts, and nginx.
 Please note, this is _not_ the only way to do this with HAProxy.
 It's also possible to terminate TLS at HAProxy, and pass HTTP/2 through to the backends unencrypted.

-To begin, you'll need to add this as a URI resource:
+To begin, you'll need to add this as a URI resource to MLB:

 ```
 https://downloads.mesosphere.com/marathon/marathon-lb/templates-https-frontend.tar.gz